Eashwar93/Bilateral-Networks/README.md

 * Xie, Saining & Girshick, Ross & Dollár, Piotr & Tu, Z. & He, Kaiming.
 (2016).
 Aggregated Residual Transformations for Deep Neural Networks.
 * Hu, Jie & Shen, Li & Sun, Gang & Albanie, Samuel.
 (2017).
 Squeeze-and-Excitation Networks.

-### Further Work:
-Models _bisenetv1_ and _fanetv1_ are authors version of the models from the respective papers.
-I will publish the details of the modifications and results which were part of my research soon

 ### Recommendations:
 Based on the custom dataset I conducted my experiments, I would recommend using _bisnet_v1_g6_ which is _20%_ faster than thr author's version without significant change in quality of performance.

+### Further Work:
+* Models _bisenetv1_ and _fanetv1_ are authors version of the models from the respective papers.
+I will publish the details of the modifications and results which were part of my research soon.
+* I will link this repository with deployment in TensoRT and OpenVino possibly with a ROS2 wrapper